 Using Azure DevOps Extension with Polaris

-Before running a pipeline using the Synopsys Security Scan and Polaris, add azure-pipelines.yml to your project.
+Before running a pipeline using the Synopsys Security Scan with Polaris, you must set the appropriate applications and entitlements in your Polaris environment.

+Using Synopsys Security Scan, you can perform scans on push events to main branches.
+Pull request scanning is currently not supported for Polaris.

+To use Synopsys Security Scan:

 Configure sensitive data such as usernames, passwords and URLs using pipeline variables.

+Add azure-pipelines.yml to your project.

 Push the changes and an agent will pick up the job and initiate the pipeline.

 Here is an example azure- pipelines.yml that you can use with Polaris:

 Synopsys Bridge CLI Guide | 6 - Azure DevOps - Synopsys Security Scan | 57